Multiple Change Point Estimation in Stationary Ergodic Time Series: Experimental evaluations

-\textbf{Generating the synthetic time-series.}~ In order to generate the data we use stationary ergodic process distributions that do not belong to any ``simpler" general class of time-series, and cannot be approximated by finite state models, such as hidden Markov processes with finite state-spaces.
+In this section we evaluate our method using synthetically generated data.
+In order to generate the data we use stationary ergodic process distributions that do not belong to any ``simpler" general class of time-series, and cannot be approximated by finite-state models.
 Moreover, the single-dimensional marginals of all distributions are the same throughout the generated sequence.
-To the best of our knowledge, none of the existing algorithms are designed to work in this scenario, and as a result are bound to fail under this framework.
-Hence, we cannot compare our method against other change point estimation algorithms.